primer/octicons/README.md

 #### `octicons.alert.width`

-Width is the icon's true width.
-Based on the svg view box width. _Note, this doesn't change if you scale it up with size options, it only is the natural width of the icon_
+Returns the icon's true width, based on the svg view box width. _Note, this doesn't change if you scale it up with size options, it only is the natural width of the icon._

 #### `octicons.alert.height`

-Height is the icon's true height.
-Based on the svg view box height. _Note, this doesn't change if you scale it up with size options, it only is the natural height of the icon_
+Returns the icon's true height, based on the svg view box height. _Note, this doesn't change if you scale it up with size options, it only is the natural height of the icon._

 #### `keywords`

 Returns an array of keywords for the icon.
-The data [comes from the octicons repository](https://github.com/primer/octicons/blob/master/lib/data.json).
+The data [comes from `lib/data.json`](https://github.com/primer/octicons/blob/master/lib/data.json).
 Consider contributing more aliases for the icons.

 ```js
 octicons.x.keywords